doranchak/azdecrypt/README.md

 ## [General] 8-gram memory limit
 ## [General] 8-gram caching
 ## [General] Add spaces to output

+Note: For this feature to work, n-gram stats that consist only of the letters A through Z must be loaded.
+For example, any of the languages in the `Wortschatz` folder meet this condition.

 ## [General] Add spaces to output iterations
 ## [General] N-gram log value cut-off